ishine/TTS-3/README.md

 ```bash
 bash run_inference_train360.sh 1
 ```
-The positional parameter `1` can be `{1,2,3,4}`.
+The first and only positional parameter can be `{1,2,3,4}`.
 I split the file list in 4 parts as a sloppy way to make up for the lack of batched inference: at least you can run more multiple processes in parallel on different parts of libri360 to speed things up.
 It's unbelievably stupid, but I wanna see you come up with something better when the conference deadline is in a week.
 If you decide to comply with my hacky design and launch multiple scripts in parallel, you should use a different process port for Accelerate in every run - otherwise anything but the first script you launch will crash.
-To do so, modify the `main_process_port` value in `accelerate_config.yaml` before running a new process.
+To avoid such a tragic outcome, modify the `main_process_port` value in `accelerate_config.yaml` before running a new process (I think if you leave the value `null` it will just select the next available port, but I haven't tested that).

-# other stuff
-- must change the port in accelerate config every time (or set it to 0, but didn't work for me)
-- recall that each process runs on 4 GPUs by default
+The `accelerate_config.yaml` file in this repository is set to run the inference on 4 GPUs in parallel.

+## Other comments
+- There is no training code because there was no training.
+This model is basically the result of bypassing the semantic regressor of Bark and using ground-truth semantic tokens instead of estimating them from text input.
+Thus, all modules are taken from either Bark or EnCodec.
+- I do not have the code of the alternative Speechbrain-based evaluation pipeline - if you are interested in that, please contact the second author of the paper.